-Algorithm 1.
-TraLDA node global popularity calculation (i)
+Algorithm 1: TraLDA node global popularity calculation (i).

-require: $P{soc}^{0}(i) \leftarrow 0$ , $\overline{P}{global}^{0}(i) \leftarrow 0$ while i encounters j in time window t do /\update current node's global popularity based on the peer's information\/ if $j \in F(i)$ then send $(\bar{P}{global}^{t-1}(i), ts{lower}(i))$ $(\bar{P}{global}^{t-1}(j), ts{lower}(j))$ receive calculate $P{soc}^t(i)$ (14)calculate $P{inhr}^t(i)$ (9) - (12) calculate $P{global}^t(i)$ (16)calculate $\bar{P}{global}^t(i)$ (15)end if /\ exchange instantaneous node global popularity \/ send $P{global}^{t}(i)$ receive $P{global}^t(j)$ /\when the contact ends\/ if $j \notin F(i)$ then update map (j, ts(j))if $ts(j) > F{th}$ then $F(i) \leftarrow j$ end if end while
+'''

+require: P{soc}^{0}(i) \leftarrow 0, \overline{P}{global}^{0}(i) \leftarrow 0

+while i encounters j in time window t do

+/update current node's global popularity based on the peer's information/

+if j \in F(i) then

+(\overline{P}{global}^{t-1}(i), ts{lower}(i))

+send

+(\overline{P}{global}^{t-1}(j), ts{lower}(j))

+receive

+calculate P{soc}^{t}(i)

+(14)

+calculate P{inhr}^t(i)

+(9)-(12)

+calculate P{global}^{tinn}(i)

+(16)

+calculate \overline{P}{global}^{t}(i)

+(15)

+end if

+/ exchange instantaneous node global popularity /

+P{global}^{t}(i) \\ P{global}^{t}(j)

+send

+receive

+/when the contact ends/

+if j \notin F(i) then

+update map (j, ts(j))

+if ts(j) > F{th} then F(i) \leftarrow j

+end if

+end if

+end while

+'''

-45. Simulation and Discussion
+5. Simulation and Discussion

-45.1.
-Simulation setup
+5.1.
+Simulation Setup

 The scenarios of simulations and evaluation metrics considered in the TraLDA's investigation are now discussed.
-We implement TraLDA and the algorithm benchmarks on in the Opportunistic Network Environment (ONE) simulator [22].
+We implement TraLDA and the algorithm benchmarks in the Opportunistic Network Environment (ONE) simulator [22].
 For the simulations, we vary the total number of nodes and simulation time dependent of the mobility scenarios.
 A warm-up phase of 30% of the simulation duration is used to enable nodes to gather information about the network's states.
-We set the node buffer to 20 MB, while the message size and its TTL are set to 10kB and 7 days, respectively.
+We set the node buffer to 20 MB, while the message size and its TTL are set to 10 kB and 7 days, respectively.
 A new message is generated at a rate of 12 messages per hour at a random node, and is directed to a randomly selected destination.
 For each algorithm, the simulations are run five times with distinct random number seeds.

 For mobility scenarios, we use two realistic, long period of human encounter datasets, Reality [39] and Sassy [51].
-In Reality, 100 mobile phones were carried by MIT staffs and students during nine months.
-The phones were running software that performed Bluetooth device discovery every 5 minutes, logging contacts with nearby Bluetooth-enabled devices.
+In Reality, 100 mobile phones were carried by MIT staffs and students for nine months.
+The phones were running software that performed Bluetooth device discovery every 5 min, logging contacts with nearby Bluetooth-enabled devices.
 The dataset gathered device contacts in the campus over the given period.
-The traces were acquired in Sassy, however, utilizing TMote invent devices carried by academics of University of St. Andrews.
-The invent devices were designed to broadcast beacons every 6.67 seconds to detect other devices within a 10-meter radius.
+The traces were acquired in Sassy, however, utilising tMote invent devices carried by academics of University of St. Andrews.
+The invent devices were designed to broadcast beacons every 6.67 s to detect other devices within a 10-m radius.
 The experiment was conducted for 74 days, where they were asked to bring the devices at all times, whether in or out the town.

-For performance evaluation, we utilize the following evaluation metrics:
+For performance evaluation, we utilise the following evaluation metrics:

-- Delivery ratio: the ratio of the number of messages delivered to the number of new messages created. - Delivery latency: the time it takes for a message to be created and forwarded to the intended recipient. - Message overhead ratio: the fraction between total overhead messages and total delivered messages.
-The total overhead messages is computed as the number of forwarded messages minus the number of messages successfully delivered - 4.
-GINI index: this statistical dispersion measure [52] computes the disparity between values of a frequency distribution.
+- 1. Delivery ratio: the ratio of the number of messages delivered to the number of new messages created. - 2.
+Delivery latency: the time it takes for a message to be created and forwarded to the intended recipient. - 3.
+Message overhead ratio: the fraction between total overhead messages and total delivered messages.
+The total overhead messages is computed as the number of forwarded messages minus the number of messages successfully delivered

+4. GINI index: this statistical dispersion measure [52] computes the disparity between values of a frequency distribution.
 Here, the GINI index is used to quantify the fairness level of traffic load distribution in the network: a value of "0" indicates that traffic is divided equally among network nodes, while a value of "1" indicates that all network traffic is processed by a single node.

-45.2.
-Simulation results and discussions
+5.2.
+Simulation Results and Discussions